-Arizona’s vision is for schools statewide to have scalable, affordable and reliable Internet access.
+Arizona’s vision is for schools statewide to have scalable, affordable and reliable internet access.
 With access to high-speed broadband, students can take remote classes and receive digital learning opportunities that they never knew existed.
-Educators will be able to dramatically enhance their professional development capabilities and communities will be transformed by the cultural and economic benefits of simply being connected to the Internet.
+The Erate “Special Construction” projects enable educators to dramatically enhance their professional development capabilities and communities will be transformed by the cultural and economic benefits of simply being connected to the Internet.

-What is Broadband you ask?
+What is Broadband?
 The FCC defines "Broadband" as "An internet service that must deliver at least 25 Mbps download speed and at least 3 Mbps upload".
 In today's world, this performance is completely unacceptable for anything above basic texting and small emails.
-In Arizona, we work to bring a minimum of 1.5 Mbps up / down per student to enable learning at the highest level possible. (http://www.broadband4arizona.com/broadband-target.html)
+In Arizona, we work to bring a minimum of 1.54.1 Mbps up / down per student to enable learning at the highest level possible. (http://www.broadband4arizona.com/broadband-target.html)

 Building infrastructure and encouraging vendors to move into new areas of the state, creates competition.
 Competition creates higher levels of service and lower prices!
 You can track our progress here.